ROSEMARY RICHINGS: THE NEURODIVERSITY LIVED EXPERIENCE WRITER & EDITOR FOR HIRE

 A graphic from the Reach Inclusion Leader's Lounge event.
 The event organisers describe it as "an inclusive space to think and thrive".
 Panelists include Carlota Belanga Fernandez, Jessica Squires, Rosemary Richings, and Krystal Shaw.
 The event happened in August 2022.

-On August 24, 2022, I was a panelist on the Reach Inclusion Leader's Lounge panel discussion entitled "Neurodiversity What is it".
+On August 24, 2022, I was a panellist on the Reach Inclusion Leaders' Lounge panel discussion titled "Neurodiversity: What is it?"
 Here's what the event facilitator thought of the final results:

 D & I Manager